ItsGosho/hydrachain-staking-statistics/README.md

 <img src=".\pics\example_output_1.png" alt="example_output_1.png" />

+- *The example output in the image is taken from a random address!*
 - You can change the **Month End**, **Today** & **Diff** column currencies by providing the `--currency "BGN"` argument.
 - **Note:** When first started, a prices and currency rates synchronization will be made.
 It will take some time.
 That is due to rate limiting from CoinGecko's API.